-The Authority accepts SKM's recommendation that LinkWater's proposed Network Asset Operations expenditure is prudent but cannot be considered efficient at this stage.
-The Authority accepts SKM's revised efficient cost of \$1.2 million, a reduction of 14.3% on LinkWater's proposed costs.
+The Authority accepted SKM's recommendation that LinkWater's proposed Network Asset Operations expenditure was prudent but could not be considered efficient at this stage.
+The Authority accepted SKM's revised efficient cost of \$1,185,000, a reduction of 16.9% on LinkWater's proposed costs.